mcneel/developer.rhino3d.com/_guide_topics/rhinocommon/what_are_mono_and_xamarin.md

 ### Xamarin Studio

-This is Xamarin's C# developer environment that runs on both Windows and Mac.
+This is Xamarin's C# developer environment that runs on Mac.
 Xamarin Studio has many of the features of Microsoft's Visual Studio and uses *exactly the same formats* as Visual Studio: solutions (*.sln*) and C# projects (*.csproj*).
 At McNeel, we use Xamarin Studio to develop [Rhino for Mac](http://www.rhino3d.com/mac) and [iRhino 3D](https://www.rhino3d.com/ios).
-We highly recommend you use Xamarin Studio when developing RhinoCommon plugins for the Mac (or for Windows as well).
+We highly recommend you use Xamarin Studio when developing RhinoCommon plugins for the Mac.

 ### Xamarin.Mac?